I can’t find the instructions that came with my Mooncup®. How do you insert it?

-If you’re unsure of what size you need, please contact our Advice Team
+If you’re still unsure of which size you need, please contact our Advice Team» back to top

 Hello, Just writing for some advice.
 I bought a Mooncup at Glastonbury festival after wanting one for so long.
 I have been using it month after month and still I leak.
 I have to use pads as well, and my main reason for wanting Mooncup was for eco reasons.
 Please help me because I don’t want to go back to the old ways.

 I am sorry that you are experiencing leaking when using your Mooncup.
 The most common reason for the Mooncup leaking is wearing the Mooncup too high in the vagina.
 The collection cup (where the stem is attached) should be just at the entrance to the vagina (see our FAQ on positioning for more information).

 No part of the stem should be outside the vagina so if there is, you will need to trim it.
 This should be done very gradually following the Usage Guide instructions.
 You can also find more information on trimming the stem of your Mooncup here

 If you have checked the above and continue to experience leakage, please contact us and we will find a solution.» back to top